loudedje/loudedje/README.md

 ### Hello, I'm Loude Djema Sime! 🚀

-🎓 I’m a Computer Science student in the sixth phase at UFFS, currently working at Compass UOL.
+🎓 I’m a Computer Science student in the sixth phase at UFFS.
 I am constantly evolving my skills and exploring new technologies.

 ╚════════════════════════════════════════════════════════════╝